 Are All Calories Created Equal?

 Technically (in terms of chemistry), yes.
 A calorie is a calorie in the vacuum of a lab.
 But in the real world, the way calories from different food sources act in your body are different.
-Calories from a can of soda do different things in your body than calories from broccoli.
-How your body uses calories depends on the quality of the food around the calorie.
+Calories from

 The food we eat affects: